-Resolving Criminal Charges in Lake Worth
+How are Criminal Charges Resolved in Lake Worth?

 Most criminal cases are resolved by a plea agreement, meaning that the Defendants negotiate a resolution for a Dismissal or a lesser charge and agree to serve a certain sentence while keeping their records clear.
 If you cannot agree on a plea, the case would go to Trial, usually before a Jury that both Attorneys participate in selecting.
 In this situation, the Jury would determine whether you are guilty of the criminal act you were accused of.

 At the Trial, the Prosecution would present its case first, using various forms of evidence to support its allegation that you committed the crime(s) with which you were charged.
 This evidence may include witness testimony, photographs, recordings, written materials, and other information depending on the nature of the criminal offense at issue.
 Your Lake Worth criminal lawyer in acting on your behalf then has the chance to present a case in your defense.

 Following the presentation of evidence by each side, the Jury would hear closing arguments from each Attorney and then meet to deliberate, which means that they would discuss the case privately to decide on the outcome of the case.
 Juries must reach a unanimous verdict in a criminal case; if they cannot reach a unanimous decision, the Jury is “hung,” which means that the Judge would declare a mistrial and the State can retry the case.
 Alternatively, the Jury would find that you are either guilty or not guilty.